Employer of Record

 Social Security Rates

-These rates include contributions for common contingencies, unemployment, professional training, and other factors.
-Rates are subject to annual review.
+These rates are subject to annual review.

 Credited Retribution Items